 We know that many people avoid sunscreen for beauty reasons.
 Maybe you don’t want the white liquid to show up against your skin?
 Maybe you don’t like the smell?
 Or maybe you already applied your makeup and don’t want to ruin it by applying your sunscreen after.
 While these might have worked as an excuse years ago, this is no longer and excuse today.

 Sunblock comes in a huge variety of shapes, sizes, colors, and formulas.
 If you want to avoid the white or ashy look, try a colored sunscreen or an oil- or water-based sunscreen that will blend perfectly into your skin tone.
 If time is your problem, opt for a moisturizer or foundation with SPF to eliminate an extra step in the morning.
+It is quite wise to incorporate hair and skin care products that are made with natural sun protection for year-round protection.
 And if you don’t want to ruin your perfect makeup, try out a powdered sunscreen to leave you looking flawless all day.